humdrum-tools/humdrum-data/.lists/README.md

 ## Downloading LIST datasets ##

-To download a particular dataset, such as for `LIST-sonatas.tsv`, type `make sonatas` in the base directory of this repository.
-Running the `make` command will download Humdrum files from the `LIST.tsv` file (complete set).
+To download a particular dataset, such as for `LIST-sonatas.txt`, type `make sonatas` in the base directory of this repository.
+Running the `make` command will download Humdrum files from the `LIST.txt` file (complete set).

 ## Updating downloaded files ##